divijghose/firedrake/Firedrake-meeting-2025-09-24.md

 Apologies:

+## CW: FYI

+Just passing this on so everyone knows: https://github.com/FEniCS/ufl/pull/385

 ## Merge PRs
 *Note that PRs put in this section should either be trivial or already have been reviewed.
 Discussion-worthy PRs should be separate agenda items.*